nwesterhausen/df-guide/docs/prepare-carefully.md

 The included wood can save time chopping down trees, or allow you to embark somewhere without trees.
 Make a carpenter shop and produce 7 beds and an armor stand.
 Set up bedrooms for each dwarf and create a barracks where they all are able to train.
 You should remember that you get 3 wood from deconstructing the wagon and consider using it for a table and two chairs: one chair becomes an office for your bookkeeper, the chair and table become a bare-bones dining hall.

 This start probably benefits the most from migrant waves, as you will get a really solid military foundation.

 You should consider that no one will have armor.
 And they will only have shields if you make them for them.
 It's best to get them armored as soon as possible, because it will make a huge improvement for their survival.

 ## Nobles with Escort

 Embark with a handful of nobles and a single escort.

-### Summary
+### Nobles Summary

 - 1 musician
 - 1 poet